 In the second of which, “Computer Lib.
 You can and must understand computers NOW“, which was self-published in 1974, “Nelson writes passionately about the need for people to understand computers deeply, more deeply than was generally promoted as computer literacy, which he considers a superficial kind of familiarity with particular hardware and software.
 His rallying cry “Down with Cybercrud” is […] against what he sees as the intentional untruths that ‘computer people’ tell to non-computer people to keep them from understanding computers.”
 [Wikipedia]

 Sounds familiar?
 To us is like Nelson saw, in advance, the first germ of what was to become the present computer world.
 A world dominated by huge companies forcing us to accept increasingly opaque and disposable products intended for digital illiterates to spy on.

-So there’s no better time than now to wear this t-shirt crying for liberation from digital tiranny.
+So there’s no better time than now to wear this t-shirt clamoring for liberation from digital tyranny.